auravila/DataScience-Project1/README.md

 Try out other types of model and algorithms with a larger sets of parameters, use the same tranining mechanisms.
 Generate simple predictions to confirm the validity of the model.

+Also try out a different metrics within the chosen model such as:

+•	Precision: It answers the question: When the classifier predicts yes, how often is it correct
+•	Recall: It answers the question: When it’s actually Yes, how often does the classifier predict yes?
+•	False Positive Rate (FPR) : It answers the question: When it’s actually no, how often does the classifier predict Yes?
+•	F1 Score: This is a harmonic mean of the Recall and Precision.
+Mathematically calculated as (2 x precision x recall)/(precision+recall).

-Try out the the Bayesion Parameter sampling.
+Run models with the grid search and the Bayesion Parameter sampling.

 A Bayesian optimizer samples a subset of hyperparameters combinations and the difference between random sampling and grid search resides in the way each combination is chosen.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**